jbmagination/wuws/README.md

 Changelog:

+- WUWS 1.0

+Added 5.5.2 support!
+Ready for use (I think.)
 - WUWS 0.9

 Added people to the credits.
 They helped me out a lot.
 Added a message to the credits.
 Still not ready for use yet.